-Southwestern Stuffed Acorn Squash Recipe
+Southwestern Stuffed Acorn Squash and Ground Turkey Recipe

 This stuffed acorn squash recipe tastes like a taco in a squash and is our family’s favorite way to enjoy a little southwestern flavor.
 You can prep the filling ahead of time and can even double the batch for leftovers!

 - 3 acorn squash, (¾-1 pound each)

 - 8 ounces (half of a container) Foster Farms Organic Ground Turkey

 - ½ medium red bell pepper,seeds removed, chopped